qbead/qbeadWebsite/content/book/allcommands.md

 If you have never programmed with Arduino before, be sure to read our [quick start guide](/quickstart) and [SpinWheel basic programming page](/basics).
 To learn more about the building blocks of coding, check out the [programming patterns page](/progpatterns).
-For more details you can consult the [annotated source code](/codedoc/SpinWearables.h.html), listing everything available in the library.
+For more details, you can consult the [annotated source code](/codedoc/SpinWearables.h.html), listing everything available in the library.
 This will serve as a reference as you code the SpinWheel in whatever designs you imagine.
 :::